Photophilic hadronic axion from heavy magnetic monopoles: Phenomenology

 In Fig.~\ref{fig2}, we show also the CAST bound~\cite{Anastassopoulos:2017ftl} which is translated to a constraint on the axion-neutron coupling with the use of Eqs.~(\ref{can}-\ref{dcad}).
 Uncertainty in the prediction of the axion-neutron coupling in the axion models of this work comes from the uncertainty in the prediction of the axion-photon coupling, the latter being discussed at length above.

 Finally, let us discuss if the axions we propose can comprise dark matter.
 In order to avoid the cosmological magnetic monopole problem~\cite{Zeldovich:1978wj, Preskill:1979zi}, i.e. overproduction of monopoles during the hot Big Bang epoch, we will set their masses and therefore the axion decay constant $f_a$ to be larger than the reheating temperature.
 This means that we have to deal only with the pre-inflationary scenario of axion dark matter production, which hinges upon the misalignment mechanism~\cite{Abbott:1982af,Dine:1982ah,Preskill:1982cy}.
-Note that while Abelian dominance suggests that the low temperature axion mass $m_a (f_a)$ is given approximately by the familiar expression for the standard QCD axion, at higher temperatures, $T \gtrsim 1~\text{GeV}$, the axion mass can differ significantly from the standard case.
+Our model with a heavy Abelian magnetic monopole charged electrically under $SU(3)$ will then give exactly the same dark matter abundance as in the case of the KSVZ model.
+This follows from the fact that the axion-gluon couplings are identical in the latter two models.
+Meanwhile, calculation of the dark matter abundance is generally not so simple in the case of our model with a non-Abelian magnetic monopole.
+Note that while Abelian dominance suggests that the low temperature axion mass $m_a (f_a)$ in this case is given approximately by the familiar expression for the standard QCD axion, at higher temperatures, $T \gtrsim 1~\text{GeV}$, the axion mass can differ significantly from the standard case.
 The cosmic axion abundance resulting from the misalignment production mechanism $\rho_{a}^{\text{mis}}$ is inversely proportional to the square root of the axion mass at the moment where oscillations of the axion field start: